nik2168/Docker_Kubernetes/Persistant_Data_Volumes/Redme.md

 ## Containers are ephemerous and stateless
--> You usually don't store data in containers
+* You usually don't store data in containers
--> Non-persistent data
+* Non-persistent data:
-    Locally on a writable layer
+    + Locally on a writable layer
-    It's the default, just write to the filesystem When containers are destroyed, so the data inside them
+    + It's the default, just write to the filesystem
+    + When containers are destroyed, so the data inside them

- -> Persistent data
+* Persistent data:
-    Stored outside the container in a volume
+    + Stored outside the container in a volume
-    A volume is mapped to a logical folder
+    + A volume is mapped to a logical folder

 ### Volumes in Docker